vargasdanny/paleothesis/README.md

 # paleothesis
 Permanent repository for my Ph.D.
 Dissertation "The Atlantic Forcing on Ecuadorian Paleorecords: Speleothems and Tree-rings", prepared at the Doctoral School of Physics, University of Debrecen and the Institute for Nuclear Research, Hungary 2023.
+It can also be accessed at https://dea.lib.unideb.hu/items/08a8181f-4c7f-44fa-b0fb-2fc4ec50b476

 ## How to Download the full paleothesis repository from GitHub